apache/pulsar/site2/docs/security-extending.md

 By default, Pulsar provides an embedded authorization, though configuring a different one through a plugin is also an alternative choice.

-To provide a custom provider, you need to implement the `org.apache.pulsar.broker.authorization.AuthorizationProvider` interface, have this class in the Pulsar broker classpath and configure it in `conf/broker.conf`:
+To provide a custom provider, you need to implement the `org.apache.pulsar.broker.authorization.AuthorizationProvider` interface, put this class in the Pulsar broker classpath and configure the class in `conf/broker.conf`:

  ```properties
  # Authorization provider fully qualified class-name